defmethodinc/just-not-sorry/README.md

 ### License

-Just Not Sory is Copyright © 2015 Cyrus Innovation, Inc. It is free software, and may be redistributed under the terms specified in the (MIT) LICENSE file.
+Just Not Sorry is Copyright © 2015 Cyrus Innovation, Inc. It is free software, and may be redistributed under the terms specified in the (MIT) LICENSE file.